-We are a member of The Property Ombudsman Service (TPOS) and aim to provide the highest standard of service to all our customers.
-In order to ensure that your interests are safeguarded, we have put into place a set process by which any raised complaints are handled; this allows us to handle any issues or concerns effectively and wherever possible, as soon as they are raised.
+Chewton Rose is a member of The Property Ombudsman Scheme (TPOS) and we aim to provide the highest standards of service to all our customers.
+To ensure that your interests are safeguarded, we have a Complaints Process.

-All complaints should, in the first instance, be directed to the Manager of the Branch you have been dealing with.
-Your complaint will be acknowledged within three working days.
-They will endeavour to resolve your complaint immediately, and no later than 5 working days of the first notification.
+All complaints in the first instance should be directed to the Manager of the Branch or if you wish the Area Partner for the Branch you have been dealing with.
+Your complaint will be acknowledged within 3 working days.
+They will endeavor to resolve your complaint immediately, and no later than 5 working days of the first notification.